 - Provide crisis intervention and basic counseling via after-hours crisis line.

 - Accompany survivors through the reporting process at the emergency room and law enforcement interviews.

-- Participate in Support Within Reach community awareness activities such as the 5K Walk/Run, the Mexican Fiesta community meal, Walk a Mile, county fair, children’s fair, etc.
+- Participate in Support Within Reach community awareness activities such as the Mexican Fiesta community meal, Walk a Mile, county fair, children’s fair, and our annual fundraiser!